 In other words, you should try to hit snooze as infrequently as possible.
 But to reduce your reliance on the magic button, you need to figure out what’s making you want to sleep in in the first place.
 To get to the answer, consider these questions:

-- Are you going to bed early enough?
+• Are you going to bed early enough?
 If you’re staying up too late, it’s no wonder you want to press snooze in the morning.
-Experts agree that most of us do best on seven to eight hours of sleep per night.
-Which means that if your alarm starts blaring at 7:00 AM, you should be sleep by midnight at the latest.
+Experts agree that most of us do best on seven to eight hours of sleep per night, though individual needs do vary.
+Which means that if your alarm starts blaring at 7:00 AM, you should be asleep by midnight at the latest.

 What To Do Instead of Hitting Snooze